 An explosive report from the New York Times today spelled out just how wealthy the relatives of Chinese prime minister Wen Jiabao are.
 Try $2.7 billion dollars in assets.
 This startling news so angered Chinese officials that the Times' website was quickly shut down in China.

 Now comes the debate over the debates.
 No matter who "won" or "lost," it's clear that there has been momentum building toward Mitt Romney since he first debated President Obama early this month in Denver.
 Plus, a look at the competitive Senate races.
 And the comment by Indiana Republican Richard Mourdock about rape, pregnancy and God has put a GOP Senate seat in jeopardy.

-Join NPR's Ron Elving and Ken Rudin for the latest political roundup.
+Join NPR's Ron Elving and Ken Rudin for this week's political roundup.

 The Thanksgiving cupcake looks the most like your run-of-the-mill sweet cupcake.
 The recipe was created on the spot at our cupcake cook off: Biscuit dough is topped with stuffing, turkey and a crown of mashed potatoes.

 This is SCIENCE FRIDAY.
 I'm Ira Flatow.
 There it was in big, bold type on the Fox News website, how Twitter may have tipped the election for Romney.
 A column written by Juan Williams, who points out that Twitter reported there were, quote, a whopping 10.3 million tweets during the first debate, unquote.

 Earthquakes, terrorist attacks and muggings have all scared people to death.
 Sporting events, too, sometimes cause frenzied fans to drop dead.
 Neurologist Martin Samuels of Brigham and Women's Hospital explains how positive or negative excitement can lead to a heart-stopping surge of adrenaline.